codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 The **Push to registry** steps pushes the Docker image to any registry of your choosing as defined in [external registry integrations]({{ site.baseurl }}/docs/docker-registries/external-docker-registries/).
 Notice that your image will be uploaded always to the integrated [Codefresh Docker registry]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/) if you don't do something special.

-The **Integrations steps** executes any command of your choosing *inside* the Docker image that was created in the *Build* step so the same caveats as unit tests apply.
+The **Integrations tests** step executes any command of your choosing *inside* the Docker image that was created in the *Build* step so the same caveats as unit tests apply.
 If the integration tests fail however, the Docker image is *already* uploaded in the image registry.

 > For both unit and integration tests you can use Codefresh compositions which allow you to launch your container with other external services (such as a database) and run a more complete environment.
 For more details see the [compositions documentation]({{ site.baseurl }}/docs/codefresh-yaml/steps/composition-1/).

-The *Deploy Script* step contains some templates for deployment.
+The **Deploy Script** step contains some templates for deployment.
 You can deploy to Kubernetes, ECS and Docker swarm or run a custom deployment command on the container that was created in the build step or any other image of your choosing.

 You can find a complete tutorial on how to use the predefined steps in the [basic pipeline guide]({{ site.baseurl }}/docs/getting-started/create-a-basic-pipeline/).
 Specifically for Kubernetes deployments you can also see the [basic deployment guide]({{ site.baseurl }}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/)